 2 officers wounded in Texas shootout undergo surgery

-This undated photo provided by the Laredo Police Department shows Antonio Gerardo Rodriguez.
-Rodriguez, 55, a murder suspect, has been killed and three police officers were wounded Friday, June 2, 2017, in a shootout at a Laredo, Texas, convenience store.
+This undated photo provided by the Laredo Police Department shows Police Officer Agapito Perez.
+Laredo police say two of three police officers wounded by gunfire during a shootout with a murder suspect at a Laredo convenience store underwent surgery.

 Comments